We provide a number of teaching opportunities for graduate students interested in getting involved with the Pozen Center’s academic offerings.

-Core Teaching Internships: available in the Human Rights in World Civilizations college core sequence in autumn and winter quarters.
+Core Teaching Internships are available in the Human Rights in World Civilizations Core sequence for Autumn and Winter Quarters.
 View application details.

-Teaching Assistantships: graduate students assist faculty teaching both introductory and elective courses each year.
+Teaching Assistantships provide a great opportunity for graduate students to assist faculty in the teaching of both introductory and elective courses each year.
 Opportunities and application details will be updated here on a rolling basis.

-Co-Teaching: Advanced graduate students and faculty collaborate on the development of a new human rights course.
-Co-teaching offers advanced graduate students the opportunity to refine and deepen their pedagogic skills as they begin to enter the job market.
+Co-Teaching offers advanced graduate students the chance to collaborate with faculty on the development of a new Human Rights course, providing an opportunity for graduate students to refine and deepen their pedagogic skills as they enter the job market.
 Graduate students who co-teach are considered one of the instructors of record and receive a stipend of $5,000.
-Graduate students and faculty interested in co-teaching should consult with the Pozen Center Faculty Director, Mark Bradley.
+Graduate students and faculty interested in co-teaching should consult with Pozen Center Faculty Director Mark Bradley.